Walkers are welcome to use level crossings on public roads, provided you abide by any guidance, warning lights or barriers.

 For example, according to NatureScot, it is estimated that 5,000-6,000 people a year cross the railway line in the Drumochter Pass to access the hills on the west side, with no feasible alternative.
 If Network Rail wants to improve this situation, they should build a formal crossing point for pedestrians in the centre of the Pass and erect signs to tell walkers how they should cross.
 This could be supported by instructions to train drivers to sound their horns when approaching.

 At Ben Lui, British Transport Police officers monitored the main western route from Glen Lochy where walkers leave the car park and cross the railway line to access the mountain.
 We believe that the suggested alternative – using a low culvert and wading through the burn which feeds into the main river – can be dangerous due to slippery surfaces in the culvert, as well as deep water pools.
-We believe a better approach would be to continue walking across the railway line but with Network Rail signage in place to warn of the risk from approaching trains.

 What is Ramblers Scotland doing about this?